Alex Infanger

 Twitter, LinkedIn, GitHub, CV (long form CV).

-Last updated: 10/24/2024.
-Website template borrowed from (the totally awesome) Johan Ugander.
+Last updated: 07/18/2025.
+Website style based off of the website of (the totally awesome) Johan Ugander.